platformatic/platformatic/docs/reference/db/authorization/user-roles-metadata.md

   }
 ```

-Note that the `roleKey` has the precedence on `rolePath`.
-If both are set, the `roleKey` will be used and the `rolePath` will be ignored.
+Note that the `rolePath` has the precedence on `roleKey`.
+If both are set, the `rolePath` will be used and the `roleKey` will be ignored.

 ## User metadata